Skip to Content

 Poison Ivy Sign

-• Dress appropriately: Before you attempt to remove the poison ivy, it’s wise to wear the correct clothing to protect you from exposure.
-Wear long sleeves, hardy rubber gloves, long pants, boots, and eye protection.
-This will at least afford you some measure of protection.
+• Appropriate dress: I recommend wearing proper clothes to avoid making direct contact with the plant.
+Stick to long sleeves, leather gloves, long pants, boots, and eye protection.
+That will at least afford you some measure of protection.

 How to Clean Poison Ivy Off of Tools